orcfax/docs/docs/project-catalyst/f12-economic-model.md

 :::info[N.B.]

-The cost of implementing and running staking and consensus mechanisms remains unknown because design choices relating to either can have significant impacts.
+The cost of implementing and running staking and consensus mechanisms remains unknown because design choices relating to either can have significant impacts;
+final design takes place in the following milestone.
 This section will be updated after the next milestone and the completion of the PoC's.

 :::